NovaSAR-1 User Guide

 - Compatibility with existing SSTL satellite ground control segment.

-- The payload back-end comes from existing Airbus Defence and Space UK instrument architecture.
+- The payload back-end comes from the existing Airbus Defence and Space UK instrument architecture.

 - Use of COTS technology where suitable to reduce cost.